 For example, I made the switch to a specific brand of Haggar Wrinkle Free dress pants a few years ago and I never (and I do mean never) have to iron them (especially when I roll them versus folding them).

-Dress shirts can be a little more tricky, but by leaving them on the hangar and with the dry cleaning bag over them you can dramatically reduce the wrinkles.
+Dress shirts can be a little more tricky, but by leaving them on the hangar and with the dry cleaning bag over them and then stowing them in a garment bag you can dramatically reduce the wrinkles.

 For those especially unique clothes (maybe it’s that “must have dress that you wear so well or your favorite tie), you may still have to fight the occasional wrinkle.